-(a) the Beetaloo PSA;
+- (a) the Beetaloo PSA;

-- (b) the Second Beetaloo PSA; - (c) the Beetaloo Basin Project joint operating agreement; - (d) the Trust Indenture between Falcon, the Indenture Trustee and Computershare Trust Company of Canada dated June 30, 2009 entered into in connection with the Debenture Offering (the "Trust Indenture"); - (e) the E&P Agreement.
+- (b) the Second Beetaloo PSA;

+- (c) the LOI between NIS and TXM:

+- (d) the Trust Indenture; and

+- (e) the E&P Agreement.

 Copies of the foregoing agreements may be inspected during normal business hours at the head office of Falcon.